 CO1 : Realise the need for environmental education.
 CO2 : List the natural resources and its associated problems.
 CO3 : Identify the different types of pollution and its management.
+CO4 : Appreciate the policies and programmes initiated to protect the environment.
+COF Analyse the environmental education curriculum

-- : Appreciate the policies and programmes initiated CO4 to protect the environment. - CO5 : Analyse the environmental education curriculum.
+CO5 : Analyse the environmental education curriculum.